 Illustration of NASA's Transiting Exoplanet Survey Satellite (TESS).
 Photo: NASA

-NASA's Transiting Exoplanet Survey Satellite (TESS) and the European Space Agency's Cheops exoplanet identification satellite teamed up to observe the star system.
+NASA's Transiting Exoplanet Survey Satellite (TESS) and the European Space Agency's Cheops exoplanet identification satellite teamed up to observe this star system.

-The closest planet to its star completes its orbit in 9.1 Earth days, the next planets have orbits of 13.6 - 20.5 - 30.8 - 41 - 54.7 respectively, closer than the distance from Venus to the Sun.
+The planet closest to its star completes its orbit in 9.1 Earth days, the next planets have orbits of 13.6 - 20.5 - 30.8 - 41 - 54.7, closer than the distance from Venus to the Sun.
 This makes the 6 planets extremely hot.

 Scientists believe that gas planets have solid cores made of rock, metal or ice, surrounded by thick layers of hydrogen.
-However, more observations are needed to determine the exact composition of their atmospheres.
+However, to determine the composition of their atmospheres, more observations are needed.

-Scientists say this solar system is unique because all six planets move in perfect synchronization, a technical term for a “precise, highly ordered” resonance, said co-author Enric Palle of the Institute of Astrophysics of the Canary Islands.
+Scientists say the solar system is unique because all six planets move like a perfectly synchronized symphony.
+Technically, it’s called a “precise, very well-ordered” resonance, said co-author Enric Palle of the Institute of Astrophysics of the Canary Islands.

 When the innermost planet completes three orbits, its nearest neighbor will complete two orbits.
-The same ratio applies to the second and third closest planets, as well as the third and fourth closest planets.
+The same ratio applies to the second and third closest planets, and the third and fourth closest planets.

-The two outermost planets complete an orbit in 41 and 54.7 days, respectively, so there are four orbits for every three planets.
-Meanwhile, the innermost planet completes six orbits at the exact time the outermost planet completes one orbit.
+The two outermost planets complete one orbit in 41 and 54.7 days, respectively, so there are four orbits for every three planets.
+Meanwhile, the innermost planet completes six orbits in the exact time it takes the outermost planet to complete one orbit.

-According to scientists, all solar systems, including the one containing Earth, are believed to have had initial orbits similar to those of HD 110067.
+According to scientists, all solar systems, including the one containing Earth, are believed to have had initial orbits similar to the HD 110067 system.
 However, it is estimated that only 1 in 100 solar systems maintain that orbit, and Earth's solar system is not among them.

 Hoai Phuong (according to AP)